-East End of Loaf Mountain Castle Crown Wilderness
+East End of Loaf Mountain

-May 30,
+May 30, 2005

-and a blue sky with a few fluffy clouds.
-I was familar with driving here: head down Hwy.
-6, turn right on Spread Eagle Mountain Road.
+When I headed up the east end of Loaf Mountain, I never expected to be fleeing down it in fear for my life.
+The day started auspiciously with warm weather and a blue sky with a few fluffy clouds.
+I was familiar with driving here: head down Hwy.
+6 and turn right on Spread Eagle Mountain Road.
 Drive to the end and turn right onto Yarrow Road.
-About a half kilometre after crossing the Spionkop Creek bridge, I turned left and parked at a gated road
+About a half kilometre after crossing the Spionkop Creek bridge, I turned left and parked at a gated road.

 I might be able to reach the east peak of Loaf Mountain.
 Two weeks ago

-there was fresh snow, but now as I started up the lower slopes the snow
+there was fresh snow, but now as I started up the lower slopes, the snow

 was gone and wildflowers flourished.